geeksforsocialchange/gfsc-v2/_posts/2018-03-26-placecal-story-so-far.md

 By fixing this kind of problem at a root level, the eventual outputs can be very cheap to implement compared to any solution a single agency would devise, especially when considering total costs across multiple agencies.
 In fact, as anyone who has done enough community work knows, the main resource in this kind of situation can be time spent in meetings!
 In this case, compare the cost and maintenance of fitting a new toilet, as opposed to providing free bus passes or taxis and the health costs of an older population with no access to exercise facilities.
 This is a great example of how fixing an ongoing and hard-to-address issue has already begun to create neighbourhood *wellness —* in this case, filling a void in community provision that improves neighbourhood capability— rather than a symptom-based approach that would have tackled only the issues arising from the lack of suitable spaces.

+{% include smallsignup.html custom="Enjoy our long reads?
+Sign up here to get 'em directly into your mailbox." %}

 ---

 So how does this connect to PlaceCal?
 We’re getting there…